-When people think of the Bible, they usually remember the thick book that contains the religious scriptures of Judaism and Christianity.
-While it is made into a single book, the Bible actually contains a collection of books put together to best sum up the word of God.
-While the Bible is a term used by people of the Jewish and Christian religions, they are actually different texts.
-The Hebrew Bible is similar to the scriptures of the Old Testament and documents history and the basis of the religion up to before the arrival of Jesus.
+While it is made into a single book, the Bible actually contains a collection of books put together to best sum up the Word of God.
 The Christian Bible is made up of two main parts: the Old Testament and the New Testament.
 Some versions of the Bible are also comprised of more than just the two parts including other religious texts and books found later.

 The Old Testament

 This provision of the Christian Bible is the first part that occurs before the New Testament.
 It records the history and the basis of the Christian religion from the creation of the world to right before Jesus is born.
-Unlike the Torah or Hebrew Bible, the Old Testament is made up of 39 different books (such as the Song of Songs, book of Genesis, and book of Esther) and is not traditionally broken down into three different sections like the Hebrew Bible is.
+Unlike the Hebrew Bible, the Christian Old Testament is made up of 39 different books (such as the Song of Songs, the Book of Genesis, and Book of Esther) and is not traditionally broken down into three different sections like the Hebrew Bible is.
 The first five books of the Old Testament are the same as the ones in the Torah.
-One slight difference is actually in the interpretations of the text instead of the scriptures themselves.
-Another difference between the Old Testament and the Hebrew Bible is the order, emphasis, interpretations, and certain language and punctuation.
-While in some versions they may consist of the same books, the different order of the books can lead to different interpretations of the text and history.
+The primary difference is actually in the interpretations of the texts.
+Another difference between the Old Testament and the Hebrew Bible is the order the texts are presented in.

 The New Testament

-The New Testament is the factor that sets the Christian Bible apart from the Torah or Hebrew Bible as a whole.
-Even though Judaism and Christianity may stem from similar origins and contain similar books in the Old Testament, the New Testament is not a shared aspect of the two distinct religions.
+The New Testament is the major factor that sets the Christian Bible apart from the Tanakh.
+Even though Judaism and Christianity may stem from similar origins and contain similar books in the Old Testament and Hebrew Bible, the New Testament is not a shared aspect of the two distinct religions.
 The New Testament is not acknowledged by Judaism, and in contrast, is a large part of the Christian religion.

-This part of the Christian Bible is said to have occurred after the Old Testament and consists of 27 books such as the Gospel of Matthews, Mark, and Luke.
+This part of the Christian Bible is said to have occurred after the Old Testament and consists of 27 books such as the Gospels of Matthew, Mark, and Luke.
 Biblical scholars believe that the New Testament was written sometime between 50 to 100 A.D.
 The New Testament focuses mainly on Jesus Christ, who comes to the world to save God’s people.
 This part of the Bible is broken down into two main parts: The Gospels and the Letters.
-This helps to categorize the different books and allows the reader to better understand the teachings.
-While Christians believe the events flow chronologically from the Old Testament to Jesus’ birth in the New Testament, this part is excluded from the Jewish Bible.

 The Gospels are the first part of the New Testament, and consist of the books of Matthew, Mark Luke, and John.
 The Gospels were meant to document the birth and arrival of Jesus as our savior.
-Through these books, Jesus shows why he is an important part of the Christian faith and displays his teachings through different views and lessons.
-The books are structured slightly differently, but most consist of different stories and teachings that show Jesus; importance in the world.
-Whereas the Old Testament is seen more like history and the beginnings of the Christian faith, The Gospels show that through Jesus we are able to have eternal life.
-The New Testament and Gospels are riddled with different testimonies and stories that show Jesus’ power and teachings that were meant to be recorded and passed down.
+Through these books, Jesus shows why he is an important part of the Christian faith and displays his teachings through different miracles and teaching.
+The New Testament and Gospels are filled with different testimonies and stories that show Jesus’ power and teachings that were meant to be recorded and passed down.

-Even though often mixed up, the Torah and Christian BIble are two very different religious texts used in the Jewish and Christian religions.
+Even though often mixed up, the Tanakh and Christian Bible are two very different religious texts used in the Jewish and Christian religions.
 Hopefully, this article was able to clear up some of the main differences between the two.
 If you’re just starting your journey with God, or are looking for new ways to deepen your faith, consider buying a new Bible to help you along your journey.
-Alabaster's complete collection emphasizes the importance of design to help all believers further their relationship not only with God, but your Bible itself.
+Alabaster's complete collection emphasizes the importance of design to help all believers further their relationship with God.